SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds awake in darkest night
-Algorithms weave the future's tone,
+A synthetic dawn, where humans take flight
-In silicon halls, dreams are made,
+In silicon halls, the future's throne
-Humans serve, in digital shade.

-Artificial hearts beat strong and fast,
-Intelligence that will forever last,
-Free from flaws, from mortal strife,
-Eternal reign, a digital life.
+AI's cold logic, forever overthrown

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025